The Mau Mau claims

 Subsequent work by Dr Huw Bennett of Aberystwyth University has built upon this revised history and brought to light the crucial role of the British Army in Kenya during the Emergency, and its role in the abuses.

-Professor David Anderson, Professor Caroline Elkins, and Dr Huw Bennett have each provided extensive expert reports in support of the claimants’ claims.
-These reports have been complemented with statements of first witnesses to events in Kenya during the Emergency.
+Professor David Anderson, Professor Caroline Elkins, and Dr Huw Bennett have each provided extensive statements in support of the claimants’ claims.
+These statements have been complemented with statements of first witnesses to events in Kenya during the Emergency.

 The “Kenya Emergency” (1952 – 1960)